 Originally, Civita di Bagnoregio was not detached from the bigger nearby town of Bagnoregio, (hence the name, Civita of Bagnoregio - the little town of Bagnoregio) but due to excessive erosion of the softer volcanic rock upon which was built, the saddle that connected the two towns crumbled, and now the footbridge connects it to the mainland.

 The erosion has continued slowly for the past 2,500 years since the ancient Etruscan settled here, and for this reason the fairytale village of Civita di Bagnoregio is also called the Dying City.
-Continuous reinforcement of the foundation and anchoring unstable section help preserve this iconic place that has been here since ancient times.
+Continuous reinforcement of the foundation and anchoring of unstable section help preserve this iconic place that has been here since ancient times.

 There are several delightful shops, cafes, restaurants and some of the architecture spans several thousand years.